paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-cares-act.md

 This part, referred to in subsecs. (e)(1) and (f), was in the original “this subtitle”, meaning subtitle A (§§ 4001–4029) of title IV of div.
 A of Pub.
 L. 116–136, which is classified principally to this part.
 For complete classification of subtitle A to the Code, see section 4001 of Pub.
 L. 116–136, set out as a Short Title note under [section 9001 of this title](./chapter-116-coronavirus-economic-stabilization-cares-act.md#section-9001), and Tables.

-The Internal Revenue Code of 1986, referred to in subsec. (h), is classified generally to Title 26, Internal Revenue Code.
+The Internal Revenue Code of 1986, referred to in subsec. (h)(1), is classified generally to Title 26, Internal Revenue Code.

 #### Amendments
 2020—Subsec. (a).
 Pub.
 L. 116–260, § 1003(b)(1)(A), substituted “$0” for “$500,000,000,000”.